BitPassion/v2.vuejs/source/api/global-methods.md

 - **id** `String`
 - **definition** `Function Constructor` or `Object` *optional*

 Register or retrieve a global component.
-For more details see [Composing ViewModels](/guide/composition.html).
+For more details see [Component System](/guide/components.html).

 ### Vue.effect( id, definition )